SAL-Lab-ECNU/MIRT4FC/README.md

 Reference manual can be found in MIRT4FC.pdf

+## Version

+0.1.0 2023.10.15
+The initial version includes the project parameter estimation function of the 2pl model, simulation data generation function, capability parameter estimation function, and an empirical data.

+0.1.1 2025.06.14
+This version has added the SE estimation function for project parameters

 ## Installation

 The development version of MIRT4FC can be installed in the following way: